-Four leaf clovers, leprechauns, travellers, beer… just some of the many things that come to mind when you think of Ireland.
-However, the real Ireland is even more enchanting.
+Many things may come to mind when you think of Ireland as its charm has reached every corner of the globe.
+Perhaps you’ve hunted for four leaf clovers and heard tales of leprechauns and world-famous beer.
+The real Ireland is even more enchanting.
 Its landscapes are breath-taking, ranging from wild and rugged mountains to green hills and valleys.
 It has beautiful, historic cities, a great musical culture, fantastic pubs and most importantly, a warm, welcoming hospitable people.
 And yes, lots of beer.
 All this, and more, is what makes backpacking Ireland so amazing.

 Lough Tay, Dublin 📸: gregda